ScriptsForData/dpress/README.md

 | `-d`       | Giving a third argument you can select the directory where files goes when are decompressed |
 | `-c`       | Create a compressed file, can be `zip`, `rar`,`tar.gz` or `tar.xz` file|
 | none     | Default behavior, just decompress files on current directory                                |

+**Note**
+:		Default behavior is always remove compressed file after decompress it, take care of that.

 ## Limitations :construction:
 1) For files with names separated with spaces, you must rename that file to `trim` or `strip` its name , otherwise you will get an [error](https://stackoverflow.com/questions/30999227/how-to-solve-unzip-cannot-find-or-open-error-in-linux-os).